-Transport and infrastructure in YemenOur listing of the primary kinds of transport compares the infrastructure of Yemen with the average of all countries in Asia.
+Transport and infrastructure in YemenOur listing of the primary types of transport compares the infrastructure of Yemen with the average of all countries in Asia.
 In many places, the traffic routes show considerable deficiencies and are often not in a particularly good condition.

 › Airports in Yemen